Bo Hart

-Bodhi J. "Bo" Hart (born September 27, 1976) is a former professional baseball player.
+Bodhi J. "Bo" Hart (born September 27, 1976) is an American former professional baseball player.
 He played second base in Major League Baseball in 2003 and 2004 for the St. Louis Cardinals.

 Early years

 Hart was born in Creswell, Oregon, in 1976, but spent much of his childhood in Capitola, California.
 After graduating from Soquel High School, he attended Gonzaga University, where he played college baseball for the Bulldogs from 1999 to 2000.
 In 1998, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 He was later drafted in the 33rd round of the 1999 Major League Baseball draft by the St. Louis Cardinals.

 St. Louis Cardinals

 Hart made his Major League Baseball debut with the St. Louis Cardinals on June 19, 2003.
 He broke a major league record (previously held by Kirby Puckett) when he hit .460 in his first ten games with St. Louis, making his first month in the majors among the best debut months for a player in major league history.
 Hart's batting average remained above .300 until August 14, 2003, and he finished the season with 82 hits and a .277 average.
 After the first month of the 2004 season, Hart was assigned to the minor leagues.